Target your marketing based on insights about your people

 Segmentation makes it easy to send people content they care about most.

 Many first-time marketers create uniform messaging and distribute it widely to save time.
-Audience segmentation, however, uses a more refined approach: It organizes your contacts into smaller groups so that you can give them what they really want.
+Audience segmentation, however, uses a more refined approach: It helps you organize contacts into smaller groups so you can give them what they really want.

 Seth Godin, a prolific author and marketing expert, mentions segmentation as part of his 5-step marketing process in his book, This Is Marketing.
 "Segmentation" is a component of step 2, "focus."

 “We worry about disappointing, missing, offending or otherwise leaving behind someone who might become our customer,” he said in a recent interview with Inc. To avoid this, we try to produce content that will appeal to everyone.

 Unfortunately, this can often result in content that’s flat, generic, and “mediocre,” as Godin puts it.
 In trying to please everyone, we end up pleasing no one.

 Audience segmentation avoids mediocrity because it makes your marketing efforts more personalized (or “focused”).
 It lets you: